"ICAPO brings the views of more than 30 million members and supporters throughout Asia, Europe, and North America to the table."

 ICAPO gained official status as 'invited experts' at certain OECD programmes in early 2002, joining other non-governmental organisations representing business, labour, and the environment already serving as invited experts.
 ICAPO brings the views of more than 30 million members and supporters throughout Asia, Europe, and North America to the table.

 Historically, decisions concerning new testing guidelines have been made by individual national governments, with little or no international harmonisation.
-The US Environmental Protection Agency, the Japanese Ministry of the Environment, or the German Federal Environment Agency, for example, issued policy decisions concerning which tests were acceptable to the respective agencies and which new testing programmes the agencies were going to implement.
-However, decisions such as these are increasingly being made at the international level, through consensus among nations.
+However, through the OECD regulatory testing decisions are increasingly being made at the international level, through consensus among nations.
 Thus, it is extremely important to the animal protection community to be represented at the OECD.